 Many contractors and handymen know a bit about electricity.
-They’re capable of shutting off breakers, changing out plugs or installing ceiling fans.
-But, a Master Electrician brings a high level of practical expertise that ensures electrical projects function properly, comply with state and national codes and deliver safe operation to homeowners and business owners.
+They’re capable of shutting off breakers, changing out plugs, or installing ceiling fans.
+However, a Master Electrician brings a high level of practical expertise that ensures electrical projects function properly, comply with state and national codes, and deliver safe operation to homeowners and business owners.
 After 8,000 hours of supervised experience under a licensed Master Electrician and passing a licensing exam, an electrician can apply to become a Journeyman Electrician.
 The final step to becoming a Master Electrician is to work two years as a Journeyman Electrician consisting of at least 12,000 hours of on-the-job training under a licensed Master Electrician and pass a Master Electrician’s licensing exam.
-Many electricians work multiple years as a journeyman before pursuing their master’s license.
+Many electricians work multiple years as journeymen before pursuing their master’s license.
 Licenses must be renewed every year and continuing education is required to remain licensed and some states allow for reciprocity amongst license holders.

 Master Electricians bring a verified level of experience and technical knowledge to your project.